gomorpheus/morpheus-docs/integration_guides/Clouds/vCloudDirector/creatingvcloud.rst

 Create a new machine in VMware vCenter and install a base version of your preferred Linux distro build.
 If you are using cloud init as part of your image you will need to ensure your virtual machine has a cdrom.

 #.
-Before installing the operating system setup a single ``ext`` or ``xfs`` partition without a swap disk (This is so that growpart can extend the disk. growpart currently does not support lvm)
+Before installing the operating system setup a single ``ext`` partition without a swap disk (This is so that growpart can extend the disk. growpart currently does not support lvm)
 #.
 Install the distro and apply any updates to the operating system and security updates
 #.
 Ensure you have set a root password
 #.
 Install cloud-init by running ``sudo apt install cloud-init``